-Having a frequently asked questions (FAQ) or User Guide page on your website is a great way to help answer the user’s questions and concerns, while making it clear that the organisation is listening to what the user has to say.
+Having a frequently asked questions (FAQ) or User Guide page on your website is a great way to help answer the user’s questions and concerns, while making it clear that the organization is listening to what the user has to say.
 If your FAQ section echos real questions from real customers, it’s likely it will help your SEO as well.
 Today people type their questions straight into Google and expect an answer that fits with their own terminology.
 Potential customers aren’t always using the same language to talk about your product that you are.
 If you put some extra time and effort into creating a good and up to date FAQ or User Guide page, you might actually end up minimising time spent on customer support!

 But what’s the best way to structure your FAQ page or User Guide?
 There might not be a definitive answer, but there are several factors you should keep in mind while considering the structure of the page/s, and it might all come down to the category and complexity of your website.
 We’ve put together a guide for some different layout styles used by large, online companies to identify and evaluate the different approaches.